The Web address of this

 wrong

-reasons (like duty, res-cuing, loneliness, sex,
+reasons (like duty, rescuing, loneliness, sex,

 social normalcy, or

-revenge, rather than for real love);
+revenge), rather than for real commitment and love;

 After courtship excitement and illusions